vineelko/patina/docs/src/dxe_core/dispatcher.md

 The core also provides an instance of the [`section extractor`](tbd) interface, which is used by the dispatcher to process compressed and [guided](https://uefi.org/specs/PI/1.8A/V3_Code_Definitions.html#guided-section-extraction-protocol) sections.
-The reference section extractor provided with the Rust DXE Core can extract sections compressed with the [UEFI Compress](https://uefi.org/specs/UEFI/2.10_A/19_Protocols_Compression_Algorithm_Specification.html) algorithm, as well as sections compressed with the [Brotli](https://github.com/google/brotli) compression algorithm.
+The reference section extractor provided with the Patina DXE Core can extract sections compressed with the [UEFI Compress](https://uefi.org/specs/UEFI/2.10_A/19_Protocols_Compression_Algorithm_Specification.html) algorithm, as well as sections compressed with the [Brotli](https://github.com/google/brotli) compression algorithm.

-As part of core initialization, any firmware volumes produced by the HOB producer phase (to include at least the firmware volume containing the Rust DXE Core itself) are added to the dispatcher prior to initial invocation (otherwise, there would be nothing to dispatch).
+As part of core initialization, any firmware volumes produced by the HOB producer phase (to include at least the firmware volume containing the Patina DXE Core itself) are added to the dispatcher prior to initial invocation (otherwise, there would be nothing to dispatch).
 See [Firmware Volume Processing](dispatcher.md#firmware-volume-processing) below for details.